draisy/draisy.github.io/source/_posts/2014-11-05-arels-active-activity-in-activerecord.markdown

 In this new query, ActiveRecord now knows to fire the update instead of the insert command, because it keeps track of the objects and knows this particular one already exists.
 There’s no need to do another SQL insert, so it fires update instead and knows which row to modify.

-With the basic ActiveRecord out of the way, let’s move onto the good stuff.
+With the basic ActiveRecord querying out of the way, let’s move onto the good stuff.
 Meet <a href="http://www.arelenglish.com/">Arel</a>, the seaman, the captain, and motorboat owner Arel.
 So Arel was a sailing coach somewhere near Toronto, and he can literally tie knots around you.
 Amazing, really.

 <div style="text-align:center">
   <img src="http://i.imgur.com/5sk8cnL.jpg">